Bringing world-class, cutting edge engineering to social change

 Criminal Justice Reform.
 We want to support efforts to safely reduce the number of people imprisoned in the US and develop better approaches to keep our communities safe.
 We support policy reform efforts led by partners like Families Against Mandatory Minimums who advocates for bi-partisan safety solutions.
 We are also supporting organizations that train and support people closest to the problem, from JustLeadershipUSA, who work with individuals who have been incarcerated, to Fair and Just Prosecution, who are building a national network of prosecutors.
 We are also supporting tools like the Measures for Justice data portal that help us better understand the criminal justice system.

 Economic Opportunity.
 We want to help more families get ahead and stay ahead.
 Over the years, technology and a more connected world have lifted a lot of people up, but it’s also left a lot of people behind.
 As a new organization just beginning work on issues that have persisted for decades, we are focused on supporting and learning from partners doing impactful work alongside the communities they serve.
-Some of our partner organizations are making use of technology to connect people to the work, training, financial resources, and services they need to succeed: Partners like Family Independence Initiative, who have built an online support network and community for low-income families while providing access to capital to invest in their health, education, and professional growth; Code for America, who are piloting ways to remove barriers and help people access government social safety net services more quickly to help them weather unexpected setbacks; and Opportunity@Work, who are working to shift hiring practices to help more people with skills and potential access opportunities to gain the jobs and training the need to succeed in today’s workplace.
+Some of our partner organizations are making use of technology to connect people to the work, training, financial resources, and services they need to succeed: Partners like Family Independence Initiative, who have built an online support network and community for low-income families while providing access to capital to invest in their health, education, and professional growth; Code for America, who are piloting ways to remove barriers and help people access government social safety net services; and Opportunity@Work, who are working to shift hiring practices to help more people with skills and potential access opportunities to gain the jobs and training the need to succeed in today’s workplace.

 Housing Affordability.
 Research shows us what we already know intuitively: that access to a safe, stable, affordable place to live is crucial to family success.
 However, broken housing markets and antiquated policies keep too many Americans from this critical need, especially in the Bay Area.
 We’re focused on supporting local partners who are developing and leading innovative approaches to addressing these challenges that we hope can be scaled to other communities across the US: Partners like Landed, who help local educators stay and afford homes in the communities where they teach; a new coalition of local housing leaders, who are coming together with their diverse constituencies to develop a regional solutions plan to address shared challenges; and the Terner Center at UC Berkeley, whose innovative research aims to shape policy and private sector solutions to housing issues nationally.